lluism/seds/README.md

 The name of the files denotes the stellar mass.

 ## Galaxy SEDs
-The name of the files are related to the parameters of the IMFs according to the article.
+The names of the files are related to the parameters of the IMFs, thus m9M50a2 means a population with lower stellar mass limit of 9 solar masses, upper limit 50 solar masses and Salpeter slope, -2.35.